awsdocs/aws-opsworks-user-guide/doc_source/opscm-unattend-assoc.md

    This script runs the `opsworks-cm` API [http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_AssociateNode.html](http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_AssociateNode.html) command to associate a new node with your Chef server\.

    By default, the name of the new registered node is the instance ID, but you can change the name by modifying the value of the `NODE_NAME` variable in the `userdata` script\.
-Because changing the organization name in the Chef console UI is currently not possible, leave `CHEF_ORGANIZATION` set to `default`\.
+Because changing the organization name in the Chef console UI is currently not possible, leave `CHEF_AUTOMATE_ORGANIZATION` set to `default`\.

 1. Follow the procedure in [Launching an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the EC2 documentation, with modifications here\.
 In the EC2 instance launch wizard, choose an Amazon Linux AMI\.